-In Medieval Europe frame drums were most commonly played by women.
+During the Middle Ages, frame drums were most commonly played by women.
 There was for example a well-respected professional female performer known in Spain as the Cantadera, who sang, danced, and played the frame drum simultaneously.
 At the same time, non-professional female performers used frame drums to accompany choral and solo dances.
 The closeness between women and frame drums also suggests the use of these instrument in other women’s song repertoires.

 In this course we will:

 Explore the performance of frame drums in connection with different dance and women’s song repertoires

 Learn to sing and play the frame drum simultaneously

 Create frame drum accompaniments based on the rhythmic study of their texts, the application, ornamentations, and variation of the six rhythmic modes of the Notre Dame school, and the use of different hand, palm, and knuckle strokes, shakes, and other advanced drumming techniques

 DATES & DURATION

 English - Spanish

 The student should have taken the Frame Drums Beginner and Intermediate courses or have experience playing frame drums.
 Student must have basic musical knowledge and be able to read modern music notation.